The place where random ideas get written down and lost in time.

 Flutter is coded in Dart.
 That’s its strength.
 That’s also its main hindrance.
 We have to be willing and make the jump to learn one more language just to write that small SPA thingy.
 That actually has dragged me down, and I avoided Flutter for a long time just because of that.

 But… once I jumped into it, I realized that the TL;DR for Dart is “Java meets TypeScript”.
 Seriously.
-And if, like me, you find the Java syntax to be actually quite agreable, then Dart almost becomes “TypeScript has it should have been from the beginning”.
+And if, like me, you find the Java syntax to be actually quite agreable, then Dart almost becomes “TypeScript as it should have been from the beginning”.
+In essence, it was intuitive, easy to learn, and easy to get back into it when looking at old code.

 Flutter